Spreading dynamics of an infection in a growing population: Numerical and analytical results for the simplified model

-as plotted in \cref{fig:2}c.
-This approximation significantly underestimates the numerical width by ignoring the peak region itself but captures the qualitative behaviour: as the wave speed decreases with increasing $\mu$ the wave is compressed at the front and expanded at the rear, resulting in minimal width at intermediate growth rates.
+which we plot in \cref{fig:2}c.
+This approximation captures the qualitative behaviour of the wave: as the wave speed decreases with increasing $\mu$ the wave is compressed at the front and expanded at the rear, which results in a minimal width at intermediate growth rates.
+The approximation significantly underestimates the numerical width by ignoring the peak region itself, but we could obtain arbitrarily good agreement by choosing a wider definition of the width, e.g., full width at tenth maximum, where the central region becomes negligible.

-We have made several theoretical predictions: the existence of self-similar (phage) and exponentially growing (bacterial) travelling waves; the various speeds exhibited by those waves; and a non-monotonic relationship between the growth rate and the width of the infected cell wave.
-We suggest that the most appropriate experimental setup for testing these predictions would be a fluid-filled channel containing a suspension of bacteria into which phage are inserted at one end.
-The various wave speeds and shapes would then be accessible via microscopy or light scattering.
-Experimental parameters could be controlled, e.g., through the nutritional quality ~\cite{vsivec_determinationBacteriophageGrwthParams_2020} or viscosity~\cite{martinez_2014} of the medium.
-Our model is rather simplified, so we now discuss the potential effects of introducing more biological realism, which leads to further interesting theoretical considerations.